KSP-KOS/KOS/doc/source/general/telnet.rst

 Control-M
-  **Return** This is an alternate way to press the "enter" or "return" key, just in case your terminal emulation isn't sending the officialy understood terminla code for it.
+  **Return** This is an alternate way to press the "enter" or "return" key, just in case your terminal emulation isn't sending the officially understood terminal code for it.

 HOWTO: Putty client
 -------------------